UMM-CSci-3601/3601-lab4-mongo/README.md

 ## Setup

 As in the previous labs, you'll be using VS Code and GitKraken.
-Once you've all joined your group using GitHub classroom, you can clone your repository using the command line or GitKraken:
+Once you've all joined your group using GitHub classroom, you can clone your repository using your tools of choice.

-1. From the file menu, choose **Clone Repo**
+As a reminder, **here are the steps needed to _run_ the project**:

-2. Choose GitHub.com in the middle column (as the source location of your repo)
+1. Go into the `database` directory and enter `./mongoseed.sh` to run the script that will seed the database.
-3. Browse to the location you'd like to put the local copy of this project repo
+2. Go into the `server` directory and enter `./gradlew run` to run your server.
-4. Select the correct repo from the list of repositories
+3. In a _different_ terminal, go into the `client` directory and enter `ng serve` to make the client available.
-5. Select **Clone the repo!**
+4. You can then go to [`localhost:4200`](http://localhost:4200) in your favorite web browser and see your nifty Angular app.

 ### Make sure you have Mongo running on your (lab) computer